oxmc/disweb/README.md

 # disweb

-A Discord desktop client for raspberry pi's, that show when you have pings.
+A Discord desktop client for raspberry pi's.

+# Features:
+Shows when you have pings,
+Auto-Updater,
+Small file size,
+And fully open-source!

 # Install: